-Calling Sequence for WTLIN\$ Figure 5-9 The Error Code: An output argument, code, informs your program of the success or failure of the operation.
+Figure 7-9.
+Calling Sequence for WTLIN\$

+The Error Code: An output argument, code, informs your program of the success or failure of the operation.
 If code is 0, the operation was entirely successful.
 Otherwise, code is always positive.
-After a call to RDLIN\$ or WILIN\$, code may have one of many values.
-Volume 0 of this series contains a comprehensive list of all standard file system error codes.
+After a call to RDLIN\$ or WTLIN\$, code may have one of many values.
+The Advanced Programmer's Guide: Appendices and Master Index contains a comprehensive list of all standard file system error codes.
 Error codes specific to this operation are:

 Keyword Value Meaning E\$EOF 1 End of file (RDLIN\$ only).
 The end of the file was reached.
-The contents of the character buffer are undefined.
+The contents of the character buffer are unde- fined.
 Normally, this means that there is no more data in the file, but it could mean that there is an incomplete line at the end of the file, that is, data without a following new-line character (ASCII 212).
 E\$UNOP 2 Unit not open.
 When calling RDLIN\$, this means the file unit is open only for writing, or is not open at all.
 When calling WTLIN\$, this means the file unit is open only for reading, or is not open.
 E\$BPAR 6 Bad parameter.
 The length of the buffer as passed by the calling program is a negative number.
 E\$DKFL 9 The disk is full (WTLIN\$ only).
 The line could not be completely written to the file because the disk was full.
-The amount of data successfully written to the file is

-- undefined, so the only way to recover from this error is to call PRWF\$\$ to read the file position before calling WTLIN\$, and reposition the file after the e\$dkfl error occurs before trying to write the line again or truncating the file. - 143 Maximum quota exceeded (WTLIN\$ only).
-The E\$MXQB line could not be completely written to the file because the quota for the directory of was exceeded.
-The amount data successfully written to the file is undefined.
-The only way to recover from this error is to call PRWF\$\$ to read the file position before calling WILIN\$.
-Then, before trying to write the line again or truncating the file, reposition the file after the esmxqb error occurs.
+The amount of data successfully written to the file is un- defined, so the only way to recover from this error is to call PRWF\$\$ to read the file position before calling WTLIN\$, and reposition the file after the E\$DKFL error occurs before trying to write the line again or truncating the file.
+E\$MXQB 143 Maximum quota exceeded (WTLIN\$ only).
+The line could not be completely written to the file because the quota for the directory was exceeded.
+The amount of data successfully written to the file is undefined.
+The only way to recover from this error is to call PRWF\$\$ to read the file position before calling WTLIN\$.
+Then, before trying to write the line again or truncating the file, reposi- tion the file after the E\$MXQB error occurs.